KaiPereira/scara-printer/README.md

-# Double Arm Scara 2D Pen Plotter
+# Double Arm Scara 2D Printer

 This scara printer uses a double arm scara 5-bar linkage system to be able to print in XY and utilize the floor as a bed to create a cost-effective, efficient printer/pen plotter.
 This printer was built for undercity, a 4 day hackathon by @lordbagel42, @vibsthebot and @KaiPereira.